Sripa-03/hack36_4.0/README.md

 # hack36_4.0
 <p align="center">

-This is the repository of an android app build during MNNIT's 36hrs hackathon HACK36's 4th edition.
+This is the repository of an android app build during MNNIT's 36hrs hackathon HACK36's 4th edition..
 </p>